Visa Interchange Rates 2024: What You Need To Know

 Consider surcharging

-If you want to offset the cost of credit card processing entirely, surcharging might be the solution.
+If you want to offset the cost of credit card processing, surcharging might be the solution.
 With surcharging, merchants add a small fee to credit card transactions to cover the associated processing costs—effectively passing the fee to the customer.

-The platform ensures you stay within legal and card network rules while offering a seamless customer experience.
+The platform helps you stay within legal and card network rules while offering a seamless customer experience.

 When used thoughtfully, surcharging can be a powerful way to preserve margins, especially for merchants in industries with tight pricing structures or frequent credit card use.